 The smoking ban applies to all students, staff, faculty, visitors, contractors and volunteers on any property or grounds owned or leased by Duke University, according to the Healthy Duke website.
-In order to help smokers quit, the Duke Center for Smoking Cessation has partnered with Student Health and Employee Occupational Health & Wellness to provide treatment options ranging from medication to mindfulness training.
+In order to help smokers quit, the Duke Smoking Cessation Program has partnered with Student Health and Employee Occupational Health & Wellness to provide treatment options ranging from medication to mindfulness training.

 Utilizing a multifaceted approach to evaluation, the center uses its analyses to generate a personalized treatment plan.
 This could involve medications and skills training and could be done on a group, individual or remote basis, with the last entailing “web-based programs, text-support or phone counseling,” Davis wrote.

 People need individualized treatments because they face a variety of challenges during the process of quitting smoking, he added.